munificent/craftinginterpreters/book/closures.md

 need to insert the new upvalue *before* `upvalue` (which may be `NULL` if we hit the end of the list).

-**todo: illustrate**
+As you may have learned in Data Structures 101, to insert a node into a linked list, you set the `next` pointer of the previous node to point to your new one.

-Like you learned in Data Structures 101, to insert a node into a linked list, you set the `next` pointer of the previous node to point to your new one.
-We have been conveniently keeping track of that node as we walked the list.
+We have been conveniently keeping track of that preceding node as we walked the list.
 We also need to handle the <span name="double">special</span> case where we are inserting a new upvalue at the head of the list, in which case the "next" pointer is the VM's head pointer.

 <aside name="double">